kwgch/claude_code_cluster/instruction.md

     echo ""
     echo "Summary:"
-    echo "- All worker panes have been closed" echo "- Final report saved to: outputs/reports/final_report.md" echo "- All deliverables are in the outputs/ directory" echo ""
+    echo "- All worker panes have been closed" echo "- Worker instruction files have been cleaned up" echo "- Final report saved to: outputs/reports/final_report.md" echo "- All deliverables are in the outputs/ directory" echo ""